 The character traits of falsehood - Part 3

-Enoch lived before the flood, in the seventh generation from Adam, in the godly line of Seth.
-Although his prophetic words are not recorded in Genesis, Jude saw that the words in the book attributed to Enoch, and well known to Jews at the time, exactly matched the teaching of Jesus.
-When Christ comes again with the holy angels (Mark 8:38), judgement will finally come to the world and the church; and people who were ashamed of the pure gospel will be rejected by the Lord.
+Enoch lived before the flood, in the seventh generation from Adam, in the godly line of Seth (Genesis 5:18-24).
+Although his prophetic words are not recorded in Genesis, Jude saw that the words in the book attributed to Enoch, and well known to Jews at the time, exactly matched the teaching of Jesus (Matthew 24:30-31).
+When Christ comes again with the holy angels (Mark 8:38; 1 Thessalonians 3:13), judgement will finally come to the world and the church; and people who were ashamed of the pure gospel will be rejected by the Lord.

-Instead of witnessing to the life of God in Christ Jesus and the power of the Holy Spirit, false teachers boast about their own activities, ideas and prayer life.
-They grumble and criticise people who are not like them and even speak harshly of the Lord who has come to save them, while, at the same time flattering people who agree with them.
-They are so arrogant that they think the Lord cannot deal with them.
-But they are catastrophically wrong.
+Instead of witnessing to the life of God in Christ Jesus and the power of the Holy Spirit, false teachers reshaped God’s Word to support their own beliefs and lifestyles.
+They grumbled and criticised people who were not like them and even spoke harshly of the Lord who had come to save them, while, at the same time, flattering people who agreed with them.
+They were so arrogant that they thought the Lord could not deal with them.
+But they were catastrophically wrong (2 Peter 2:13-22).

-In a world which has become a market place of religious ideas it is important to remember that God, the God and Father of our Lord Jesus Christ, is all-mighty.
-Nobody can stand against Him and succeed.
+Such false teachers are still leading people astray.
+Like for the 1st Century church, our world is a marketplace of religious ideas.
+And the church is still at risk from leaders who prefer to be honoured by the community rather than God.
+But nobody can stand against Him and succeed.
 False teachers, backslidden believers and spiritual rebels will all have to stand before the judgement seat of Christ, as will all of us.
-The time to prepare is now; repentance is the only way.
-“Therefore, O house of Israel, I will judge you, each one according to his ways, declares the Sovereign Lord.
+The time to prepare is now; repentance is the only way. “‘Therefore, you Israelites, I will judge each of you according to your own ways, declares the Sovereign Lord.
 Repent!
 Turn away from all your offences; then sin will not be your downfall.”
-(Ezekiel 18:30).
+(Ezekiel 18:30)